helping patients who have limited or no cancer treatment options because of EGFR-TKI resistant tumors

 - Regulatory Pathway: Begin discussions with regulatory consultants regarding the quickest path to an Investigational New Drug (IND) approval

-- Complete Business Formation: Experienced senior management team assembled, formally licensed to a biotechnology company
+- Complete Business Formation: Experienced senior management team in place, formally licensed to a biotechnology company

-- Engage Investors: A number of interested investors
+- Engage Investors: A large number of interested investors

-- Product Launch: Initial clinical indication in non-small cell lung cancer
+- Product Launch: Initial clinical indication in TKI resistant non-small cell lung cancer population

-- Obtain the co-crystal structure of EGFR and DGD1202
+- Obtain a co-crystal of EGFR bound with DGD1202

-- Establish correlation between route of administration, dose, and duration of treatment (schedule) in mice
+- Establish correlation between the route of administration, dose, and duration of treatment (schedule) in mice

 - Conduct efficacy and long-term safety of DGD1202 in multiple TKI-resistant, EGFR-dependent tumor models